Daniel J. Frey

 The acid that will dissolve any democracy is willful ignorance combined with intolerance.

-Willful ignorance is defined as individuals who choose to ignore reality.
+Willful ignorance is defined as the choice to ignore reality.

 A preference, a choice, not a mistake.